What does the BID actually do?

 Most BIDs across the country will have a representative from the Local Authority on their Boards, certainly every other BID in Birmingham does.
 Like every other business that is represented, BCC pays a BID levy to Kings Heath BID, in fact it pays more levy than any other business, so has a right to sit on the Board as a levy payer, like any other business.

-Having the Council on the board offers further advantages, though.
+Having the Council on the board offers further advantages as well.
 Dealing with BCC can be tricky and frustrating and having close ties at Board level often opens up some obstacles caused by dealing with the local authority.